fsaleem32/task-manager-node/README.md

 Feel free to leave comments or notes in the code if you’d like to explain trade-offs or what you’d do with more time.

 Above all, relax and have fun with it.
-Treat this as a chance to show how you naturally work on a small but real-world backend feature rather than an exam.---
+Treat this as a chance to show how you naturally work on a small but real-world backend feature rather than an exam.

+---

 ## 🚀 Setup Instructions